 All-terrain vehicles, or ATVs, are popular recreational and work vehicles in Kansas City.
-ATVs are excellent for keeping track of livestock, maintaining farmland, and having fun in KC’s best rural areas.
+ATVs are excellent for keeping track of livestock, maintaining farmland, and having fun in Kansas City’s best rural areas.
 Since ATVs aren’t typical motor vehicles, many operators can forget they are equally as dangerous.
 This can result in unsafe operations and devastating ATV accidents.
 The Consumer Product Safety Commission recorded 419 ATV-related deaths in Missouri and 165 in Kansas from 1982 to 2015.
 The majority of ATV injuries and fatalities are preventable.
-After an incident in Kansas or Missouri, come to the Kansas City ATV attorneys of Wendt Law Firm P.C. for legal counsel.
+After an incident in Kansas or Missouri, come speak to the Kansas City ATV accident lawyers of Wendt Law Firm P.C. for legal counsel.

 The majority of harmful ATV accidents are single-vehicle events, not collisions between two ATVs or with other vehicles.
 There are many unsafe practices ATV operators can engage in that increase the risk of a wreck.
 Children under the age of 16 should never operate adult ATVs.
 Operators should not ride with passengers unless the ATV’s design specifically accommodates this activity.
 ATVs are not for use on paved roads – driving on a paved road can result in a rollover.
 Operators must use due care at all times to obey the vehicle’s instruction manual, hazard warnings, and safe operating procedures.